ilia-kats/spatialmuon/h5smu_specification.md

     list of encodings can be extended in the future

 - **data sets**
     - `rotation`: rotation matrix to align this FOV with the other FOVs.
 Can be 2D or 3D.
+Optional, if missing assumed to be the identity matrix.
     - `translation`: 2 or 3 element translation vector to align this FOV with the other FOVs.
     - additional data sets depending on type (array/single-molecule), see below